 I completed an AHRC-funded PhD in Design at the University of Brighton in 2012.
-I gained an MA from the University of Arts London and a BA Honours with distinction at the University of Guelph, Ontario, Canada.
+I gained an MA in Graphic Design from the University of Arts London.
+I have BA Specialised Honours with distinction in Fine Arts at the University of Guelph, Ontario, Canada.

 - SAB803 - Content and Context: Society, Culture and Economy

 - SAC807 - Synergising Directions in Graphic Communication and Illustration Practice

 - SAC806 - Destinations in Graphic Communication and Illustration Practice

 As an environmental communication designer, I have worked in a variety of spaces in academia, the creative industries, publishing, and non-profit and activist organisations.
 I co-founded Transition Town Brixton (2007) and have worked with many groups on issues of environmental and social justice .
 More recently I have collaborated with professional organisations including Royal Academy of Engineering (RAEng).
 I am also co-convenor of the Design Research Society’s (DRS) Sustainability Special Interest Group (SusSiG).
 I am also a founding member of the Systemic Design Association (SDA).